China–Myanmar relations: 2010s relations

-Recent relations
+2020s relations

 In February 2021, the Myanmar coup d'état removed a number of democratically elected members of parliament from power, including State Counsellor Aung San Suu Kyi.
 On 3 February, China and Russia blocked the United Nations Security Council from issuing a statement condemning the military for fear of additional economic sanctions.
-While the PRC initially downplayed the military coup as "a major cabinet reshuffle", it later expressed concern over the 12-month emergency declared by military leader Min Aung Hlaing, demanding the release of Aung San Suu Kyi.
+China generally opposes the use of sanctions, and considers them counterproductive in the case of Myanmar.
+While China initially downplayed the military coup as "a major cabinet reshuffle", it later expressed concern over the 12-month emergency declared by military leader Min Aung Hlaing, demanding the release of Aung San Suu Kyi.

+In June 2020, Myanmar was one of 53 countries that backed the Hong Kong national security law at the United Nations.
 On 16 February 2021, in reaction to protesters outside the Chinese embassy in Yangon, blaming China for the coup d'état, the Chinese ambassador Chen Hai said “the current development in Myanmar is absolutely not what China wants to see”.
 He dismissed the claim that China supports military rule in Myanmar as a “ridiculous rumour”.
 Nonetheless, Chinese factories in the country were set ablaze as Burmese protesters did not trust China's response, leaving 39 people dead on 15 March; the Chinese embassy in Myanmar later responded by condemning the arson attacks, but was ridiculed by the protesters for not offering any sympathy to the protest movement.
 China also continued to supply food to Myanmar, which was seen by some as supportive of the military junta.

 In mid-March 2021, China–Myanmar relations had seriously frayed due to ongoing civil unrest and military rule, jeopardizing Chinese investments in the country.
 In another report, it was stated that Myanmar's junta is trying to improve relations with the United States through the employment of a former Israeli military intelligence official.
 According to the source, Aung San Suu Kyi had grown too close to China for the generals’ liking.
 China has not supported military rule in Myanmar and attempts to resolve the conflict peacefully without foreign interference.
 Despite these statements, China has been, alongside Russia, frequently vetoing any UN resolutions condemning the increasing brutality of the Burmese military junta for fear of additional sanctions that would hurt the region economically.
 China is the second largest investor in Myanmar.

 On 3 May 2021, China sent over 500,000 vaccines made by Chinese firms Sinovac and Sinopharm to Myanmar in order to combat the COVID-19 pandemic and to demonstrate the friendship (Paukphaw).
-The vaccines were previously approved by the WHO and represent a significant step to protect all citizens of Myanmar from the deadly disease.
+The vaccines were previously approved by the WHO and represented a significant step to protect all citizens of Myanmar from the deadly disease.
 Anti-vaccine protesters considered it a sham, and distributed misinformation about Chinese vaccines on social media.